hmemcpy/hmemcpy.com/source/_posts/2014-12-16-how-to-get-changed-files-from-svn-between-two-revisions-with-powershell.md

   4. The target (sub)directory for that file is being created, if it doesn't exist.
   5. It then executes [**svn export**](http://svnbook.red-bean.com/en/1.7/svn.ref.svn.c.export.html) command on the current filename, limiting it to the _to_ revision, so that&nbsp; the changes are taken only until that revision.
 The file is written in the relative target directory.

-This is probably far from *idiomatic* PowerShell, but it gets the job done!
+This is probably far from *idiomatic* PowerShell, but it gets the job done!
 Your improvements are welcome, feel free to comment on the Gist!